 - Talk to students about the changes that may happen throughout the school year, how it might make them feel, and what they can do to respond to those feelings.

-- Incorporate physical activity or brain breaks in instruction.
+- Incorporate physical activity or brain breaks into instruction.

 Digital Resources for Teaching and Practicing Executive Function Skills with Your Students